 - Walking for the day: 11 miles / 17.5 km

 - Accommodation: Fernleigh B&B or similar

 Today’s walk includes a variety of landscapes, from clifftops to fishing villages to lush woodland.
-You begin with an easy walk around the edge of the Bronze Age field systems of Lowland Point, then an uphill climb out of Porthoustock follows the inland route to Porthallow, where you then join the sea again and walk around Nare Point to the beautiful Gillan Creek.
-Cross the creek past St Anthony Church before continuing along the shores of the Helford River to the delightful village of Helford, an old smuggler’s haunt.
+You begin with a leisurely stroll around the edge of the Bronze Age field systems of Lowland Point, then an uphill climb out of Porthoustock follows the inland route to Porthallow, where you then join the sea again and walk around Nare Point to the beautiful Gillan Creek.
+Cross the creek past St Anthony Church before continuing along the Helford River’s shores to the delightful village of Helford, an old smuggler’s haunt.
 Just upstream is the village of Frenchman’s Creek: This beautiful, wooded creek gave its name to one of Daphne du Maurier’s most popular novels.
 Take the ferry across the river and then it is a short walk to Mawnan Smith.